hoppjs/hoppjs.github.io/.github/CONTRIBUTING.md

 ### CSS Style Guide

- - All CSS is written in PostCSS.
-  - `precss` handles preprocessing (i.e. variables, mixins, etc.)
-  - `autoprefixer` handles vendor prefixes based on supported browsers.
   - First and foremost, our CSS follows the rules of [SUIT CSS](https://github.com/suitcss/suit/blob/master/doc/STYLE.md).
- - We follow a strict property order, the same as Twitter's old internal styleguide - RECESS, which can be found in `stylelint.order.js`.
+  - We follow a strict property order, the same as Twitter's old internal styleguid - RECESS, which can be found in `stylelint.order.js`.
 This is so someone reading your CSS can easily find.
   - Rules that start with `@` must always be preceeded with an empty line.
   - Numbers should never have leading zeros. (i.e. it's `.8`, not `0.8`)

 ### JS Style Guide